 With this broad industry lens and a long-term view, Mr. Casdin has been active in the private and public side of the capital market since 2011, investing in 69 private companies and holding over 30 public company positions as of June 30, 2020.
-As one of the early crossover funds, Casdin Capital has also participated in 22 crossover investment rounds, 21 initial public offerings following crossover investments and 41 total initial public offerings.
+As one of the early cross-over funds, Casdin Capital has also participated in 22 crossover investment rounds, 21 initial public offerings following crossover investments and 41 total initial public offerings.
+Casdin Capital currently has 42 private portfolio companies and an active deal flow that brought it into conversation with hundreds of companies across the industry in the first few months of 2020 alone.